 You know that a not sleeping well can make you cranky, but did you know that how well you sleep can affect your physical health, too?
 Consistently poor sleep has been linked to a increased risk of accidents.
 It can also contribute to chronic health conditions, from obesity and diabetes to hypertension and heart disease, as well as stress, depression, and anxiety.
 So getting a good night’s sleep is important.

 What’s the connection?
 As you sleep, your mind and body repair themselves.
 If you’re coming down with an infection, for example, your immune system will release proteins called cytokines while you’re asleep.
 These proteins do two things: They fight infection and they regulate deeper sleep.
 The more sleep you get when you’re sick, and the deeper that sleep is, the better you’ll be able to fight the infection.

 So how do you get a good night’s sleep?
 It takes a little TLC—Timing, Limits, and Comfort.

-- A regular sleep cycle is key, so try to go to bed (and wake up) at the same time every day.
+- A regular sleep cycle is key, so try to go to bed and wake up at the same time every day.

-- Create a bedtime routine, such as reading, taking a warm bath, or doing gentle stretches.
+- Create a bedtime routine, such as reading, taking a warm bath, playing restful music, or doing gentle stretches.
 A nightly ritual lets your mind know that it’s time to wind down.

 - If you’re a napper, try to keep naps to 30 minutes and no later than mid-afternoon.

 - Exercise can lead to better sleep, but if you find it energizes you, keep late-afternoon or evening workouts to a slower pace.